What is ulcerative colitis in children?

-- While ulcerative colitis can occur at any age, even in early childhood, it often has its onset in older children and young adults.
+- While ulcerative colitis can occur at any age, even in early childhood, it’s most often seen in older children and young adults.

-- It affects males and females equally often and appears to run in some families.
+- It affects males and females equally and appears to run in some families.

 - A case of UC may be mild, severe or anywhere in between.